digitalideation/gencg_h2501/lessons/extra/journal.md

 - **For ILIAS submission:**
   1. Export your entire journal folder as a ZIP file and upload to ILIAS
   2. A document containing the direct link(s) to your online journal
+  3. A short video (5 to 10 minutes walking us through your process and journey)

 **If using an alternative platform (Observable, Notion, etc.):**